-If your home is what estate agents like to describe as "classic" - such as a traditional red brick home, Californian Bungalow or Fibro cottage - it may be worth investing some money in some simple renovations, to maximize your return when you sell it.
+If your home is what estate agents like to describe as "classic" - such as a traditional red brick homes, Californian Bungalows or Fibro cottages - it may be worth investing in some simple renovations to maximize the return when you sell it.

-Understandably, some renovations are more costly than others, but if you have the budget and your house would benefit from a more serious makeover, changes such as these may still be worth considering:
+While some renovations are more costly than others, in the right area, your house may still benefit from a more comprehensive makeover, so in some cases more major changes may still be worth considering.

-2. Rendering and cladding: Concrete rendering and timber cladding are not cheap updates, but both options will transform and update the exterior of your property, particularly if it is a traditional, red brick home.
-For a more contemporary finish, render it; for a more classic, Hamptons-style or coastal look, cladding is the perfect option, or try a combination of the two.
+2. Rendering and cladding: Concrete rendering and timber cladding are not cheap updates, but both options will transform and the exterior of your property, especially if it is a traditional, red brick home.
+For a more contemporary finish, render it; for a more classic, Hamptons-style or coastal look, cladding is a good option.
+Or try a combination of the two.

 Images: Sourced from Pinterest 1.
 Renovated Californian Bungalow from homestolove.com.au 2.
 Timber flooring found on Homestolove.com.au 3.
 Landscaped front garden from avionale.com.
 4. Rendered classic home from realestate.com.au.